 Polgara, and to a lesser extent Belgarath and the other sorcerers, have shades of this in the Belgariad and Malloreon.
 Polgara gets to raise, live alongside and bury an entire succession of hidden royalty, as well as a lover and many many friends, while Belgarath has been mourning his dead wife for 5,000 years.
 At one point it is mentioned that the serenity of the Vale of Aldur and the continuity of the World Tree within it is all that keeps them sane.

 Jason and Anna in Finding Gaia get weary of their extended lives, and have different ways of coping with it.

 This defines the Nonmen in R.Scott Bakker's Second Apocalypse series.
-They gained immortality, but since they only evolved to deal with a couple hundred years' worth of memories, the millennia have driven many of them insane, some of them to the point where they commit major atrocities on purpose in order to so severely scar themselves emotionally and psychology that they can't forget it.
-Then add on the fact that most of those millennia have been defined by untold misery and suffering...
+They gained immortality from the Inchoroi, but because their minds are only equipped to deal with a few centuries worth of memories, the millennia have driven almost all of them insane, some to the point where they commit unforgettable atrocities just so they'll have something to remember.
+The fact that their immortality came with a Gendercide also makes their unending lives utterly pointless.

 Marvin has lived several times longer than the lifetime of the universe through various Time Travel mishaps.
 He hates it.
 He gets to die eventually.

 Dirk Gently's Holistic Detective Agency: Professor Urban Chronotis, is, for no reason the book makes clear, an apparent immortal who is so old that he's forgotten most of his origins.
 He fears that his eventual fate will be to "sit alone in a darkened room, sans teeth, sans eyes, sans taste, sans everything but a little grey old head..."
 (Knowing the back story clears this up significantly: the story was originally going to be a Doctor Who story, with Reg as a fugitive Time Lord.)